- Design Partners

 An oxygen concentrator provides oxygen-enriched air by pressurizing ambient air through a molecular sieve which filters out nitrogen under pressure.
 The removed nitrogen is vented back to air by releasing the pressure.
 An oxygen concentrator offers a portable and lower maintenance alternative to oxygen tanks.
 The various components of the oxygen concentrator, such as the motor control/drive circuitry for the air compressor, signal control circuitry for sensors, power management circuitry and the user interface need to work in careful coordination to achieve maximum efficiency.

-Various components in oxygen concentrators include:
+Various components for oxygen concentrators include:

 - dsPIC® Digital Signal Controller with Digital Signal Processing (DSP) and motor control